bytebase/bytebase.com/content/docs/tutorials/database-change-management-with-jira-automated.md

 ```

-## Summary and next
+## Summary

 In this tutorial, you have successfully set up a automatic database change workflow with Jira and Bytebase.
-You may adjust the logic in the demo app to fit your needs.
+We eliminate most of the manual process in the last tutorial.

+1. Bytebase issue is automatically created.
+And the created issue link is set automatically in the Jira issue.
+1. Once Bytebase rolls out the SQL, the Jira issue status is updated automatically.

+If you want to automate further, you can also call Bytebase API to approve and roll out the SQL.